 Our high school students graduate with the nationally recognised Swiss Matura and, optionally, in the International Baccalaureate Diploma (IB).
 English and German continue to be equally important, both as languages of instruction and in other parts of day-to-day school life.
-In their third year of college, students can choose one of two specialised subjects: “economics and law” (in German) or “biology and chemistry” (in English) or "physics and applications of mathematics" (in German).
+In their third year of college, students can choose one of three specialised subjects: “economics and law” (in German), “biology and chemistry” (in English) or "physics and applications of mathematics" (in German).

 A Broad General Education